 This seemingly small step is crucial.
 After transferring your video to DVD, you need to "finalize" the disc.
 This process tells the DVD player that no more data will be added, making it playable on most standard DVD players.
 Skipping this step can lead to frustrating compatibility issues, where your DVD might play on your computer but not on your living room DVD player.
 Make sure you understand the process of finalizing DVDs for the best results.

-How to Preserve and Organize Your Converted DVDs
+How to Preserve and Organize Your New DVDs

 Once you’ve converted your VHS tapes to DVDs, preserving and organizing them properly is crucial for long-term access to those precious memories.
 Here’s how to keep your newly digitized videos safe and sound: